gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

 Next, you need a scriptable way to authenticate.
 One option is to provide the password on the command line, but obviously there are some security concerns there.
 A more secure option is to use SSH keys --

 1. Download puttygen.exe from [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 2. Run the tool and click 'Generate' and follow the instructions.
+Note: leave 'Key passphrase' empty, otherwise plink.exe will fail to open the key.
 3. Save the generated private key to a file.
 4. Copy the public key's text from the top part of the PuTTY Key Generator's Window.
 5. Add this to the ~/.ssh/authorized_keys file on your server.